ddewaele/emberjs-crud-rest/README.md

 - The CSS folder contains the Twitter Bootstrap stylesheet as well as our own stylesheet.
 - The JS folder contains the Javascript files for EmberJS, EmberData, Twitter bootstrap, Handlebars and jQueryy.
 It also contains our EmberJS application.

+##Project dependencies

+In order for this application to work, a REST backend needs to be available.
+I've pushed a very simple NodeJS based backend in the [location-rest-api Github repository](https://github.com/ddewaele/location-rest-api).

 ##Bootstrap Ember